Ujimidori うじみどり

 History

+Among the traditional Kyoto cultivars, Ujimidori is used for Gyokuro production, characterized by its rich aroma, taste, and strong umami.
 Although unregistered and remaining a quite rare cultivar, especially outside the Kyoto prefecture, it has been studied as a way to improve the Uji tea brand by using prefectural cultivars like Gokou and Komakage.
 One report from the Kyoto prefectural tea research station studied the blend of Yabukita and Ujimidori in different amounts to study its qualitative characteristics.
-Although the Ujimidori cultivar had an overall better evaluation than Yabukita as a standalone, the best results were those blending Ujimidori with Yabukita, with a ratio of 60% Ujimidori and 40% Yabukita giving the best results two years in a row (2009 and 2010).
+Although the Ujimidori cultivar had an overall better evaluation than Yabukita as a standalone, the best results were those blending Ujimidori with Yabukita.
+With a ratio of 60% Ujimidori and 40% Yabukita, giving the best results two years in a row in 2009 and 2010.
 However, the same result was achieved with Komakage at the same or similar blending percentages.

 Characteristics